natgo/wt-wiki-scraper/wikitext-transpiled/ground/SARC%20MkIVa.md

 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
 The MkIVa does not accelerate quickly.
 In a city fight or in a sniping match, this is a liability.

-This is offset by its very high top speed of 80 km/h.
-This grants it unmatched speed on flat terrain.
+This is offset by its very high top speed of 80 km/h, granting it unmatched speed on flat terrain.
 Combined with its smaller size, this gives the MkIVa the opportunity to sneak into a hidden location and get flanking shots on unsuspecting enemies.

+In unflat or offroad conditions, the MkIVa's mobility is greatly reduced.
+The mediocre 15 hp/t power-to-weight ratio means that the vehicle might not even start on a slope and will slide down uncontrollably.
+Therefore, either avoid driving uphills, or gain some speed before reaching the hill.

 {{tankMobility|abMinHp=147|rbMinHp=84}}